jilavsky/SAXS_IgorCode/README.md

 The latest code here ("Master") is routinely updated with working beta versions as they are available.
 If you want to try out this latest versions (possibly with some bugs though), install the "master" version.
 It is listed in the installer when you select "Include beta versions".
 You can always reinstall prior releases, if necessary...
 If you find bug - in release or beta version - please, let me know!

+**Catalina and higher macOS versions:**
+Note, that Igor Pro has issues running old xop packages on macOS **Catalina and higher macOS versions**.
+If you need to use Catalina and higher macOS versions, here are some helpful links.
+General Wavemetrics statement: https://www.wavemetrics.com/news/igor-pro-macos-1015-catalina, and how to get xops loading: https://www.wavemetrics.com/node/21088